Bedrock-OSS/bedrock-wiki/docs/commands/mcfunctions.md

 ## tick.json

 The final file within a function is the **tick.json** file.
 This specifies functions to run server-side on every game tick, (similar to a repeating command block.)
 It is located in the `BP/functions` folder.
+By default functions running in this file execute at origin `0, 0, 0` in the overworld.

 <CodeHeader>BP/functions/tick.json</CodeHeader>
 ```